-For each backup in the “Existing Backups” list we will see the date it was made, we will see what files were stored, and we will be able to access a list of actions.
+For each backup in the “Existing Backups” list, we will see the date and what files were stored, and we will be able to access a list of actions.

 Specifically, we can restore a backup, download a copy of the backup locally, or delete a backup.
-Let’s see how you can do this.
+Let’s see how.

 Download backup data

 Under “Backup data” we find a number of entries: database, plugins, themes, uploads, and others.